Polar Shop Manager & Guide

 Born and raised in western Colorado, Daven moved to Alaska in 2005 and has called it home ever since.
-His reverence for wild, raw lands and rich, clean water led him to spending 3 years as a park ranger in Yellowstone National Park, and 4 more as a Tongass National Forest ranger on Admiralty Island in southeast Alaska, home to the highest concentration of brown (grizzly) bears in the world.
-Feeling most comfortable in wild places and around large carnivores, Daven has also worked in regions with high densities of polar bears, gray and arctic wolves, African lions, and African wild dogs (painted wolves).
+His reverence for wild, raw lands and rich, clean water led him to spend three years as a Park Ranger in Yellowstone National Park, and four more as a Tongass National Forest Ranger on Admiralty Island in southeast Alaska, home to the highest concentration of brown (grizzly) bears in the world.
+Feeling most comfortable in wild places and around large carnivores, Daven has also worked in regions with high densities of polar bears, gray and Arctic wolves, African lions, and African wild dogs (painted wolves).

-Daven has guided on nearly 30 polar expeditions, and this is his third season in the Arctic.
-His favorite thing about the Arctic is its immaculately clean fresh and marine water environments and the wildlife they sustain.
+Daven has guided on nearly 30 polar expeditions and spent several seasons in the Polar Regions.
+His favorite things about the Arctic are its immaculately clean fresh and marine water environments and the wildlife they sustain.
 Daven holds his 100-ton inland Master Captain’s license, and loves custom carpentry and his dog, Charlie.
 His favorite animal is the caribou.
-He calls southeast Alaska home.